 La Rioja has good motorway links to Bilbao and Santander making it quite easy to arrive from the UK:

-Stansted to Bilbao with Easyjet or to Biarritz with Ryanair
+Stansted to Bilbao with Easyjet or Santander with Ryanair;

 NB Flights are not included but we can advise on routes and timetables

 Ferries: Plymouth or Portsmouth to Santander or Bilbao – 7 sailings weekly.